MartinPdeS/PyFinitDiff/README.rst

 ********************
 As of 2024, the project is still under development.
 If you want to collaborate, it would be a pleasure!
 I encourage you to contact me.

-PyMieSim was written by `Martin Poinsinet de Sivry-Houle <https://github.com/MartinPdS>`_  .
+PyFinitDiff was written by `Martin Poinsinet de Sivry-Houle <https://github.com/MartinPdS>`_  .

 Email:`martin.poinsinet.de.sivry@gmail.ca <mailto:martin.poinsinet.de.sivry@gmail.ca?subject=PyFinitDiff>`_ .